Museum of Menorca

 Museo de Menorca (Museum of Menorca) is a public institution located in the city of Mahón, Balearic Islands, Spain, which is devoted to the research and diffusion of the prehistory and history of Menorca.

 Location and contents

-The address of the museum is Avenida del Doctor Guàrdia, s/n, Mahón.
+The museum is located in Avenida del Doctor Guàrdia, s/n, Mahón.

 The museum's collection is formed by artifacts which were held in the previous museum, from archaeological excavations conducted in the past few years and deposits and donations from private people and several institutions.

 The permanent exhibition was completely renovated during 2017-2018 and reopened to visitors in July 2018.
 Nowadays the museum also holds temporary exhibitions on the ground floor.

 Museo de Menorca is the leading institution in the diffusion of Menorca's heritage and cultural landscape and has fostered an important task in the research of the Prehistory of the island.

 History

 The preceding museum was Museo Municipal de Mahón (Municipal Museum of Mahón), which was opened on November 4, 1889, in the old building of Principal de Guardia, opposite the town hall.
 Its promoter was Joan Seguí Rodríguez and its initial collection consisted of private donations.
 The first artifacts, which were fragments of Roman tombs from Mahón, were donated by Pere Monjo Monjo, who was the museum's curator.

 In 1890, after the death of the founder of the museum, the city council appointed the staff meeting of the high school as curators of the collection.
 In 1898 Francesc Hernández Sanz, teacher of the high school, was in charge of consolidating the curacy of the collection.

 In 1906, the museum collection was moved to Museo del Ateneo, where it stayed until 1944, when they became part of the recently inaugurated Museo Provincial de Bellas Artes (Provincial Museum of Fine Arts), organized by Félix Merino and M. Lluïsa Serra.
 Mahón City Council ceded Can Mercadal palace, home to the House of Culture and currently the public library, where the new museum was placed in November 1948.
 Moreover, Ateneo de Mahón donated artifacts which, along those from the Commission of Excavations, Sub-commission of Monuments and others from private collections, increased the Museum collection a great deal.